Optimal installation of renewable electricity sources: the case of Italy: Numerical verification

 \section{Numerical verification}

 In this section we solve numerically Equation \eqref{ODE}, using the parameters' values estimated in Section 3 for the North, Central North and Sardinia zones.

+Following the spirit of Section 5.1, we treat the pool of producers in each zone as a coalition maximizing the cumulative payoff and thus realizing a Pareto optimum.
+We choose not to report results about Nash equilibria, as the analysis in Sections 5.2 and 5.3 contains only partial results; however, after Remark \ref{nashbeforepareto}, we expect that a free boundary relative to a Nash equilibrium would always be located on the left of the Pareto optimum, which instead we explicitly describe below.

 Recall from Table \ref{T1a} that the price impact in the North zone is due to photovoltaic power production, while in Sardinia is due to wind power production.
 Both are cases when the parameter impact is $\beta > 0$, which we describe in Section 4.1.2.
 On the other hand, Central North has not price impact from power production (at least from these two renewable sources), so here we are in the case $\beta = 0$ described in Section 4.1.1.

 The parameters $c$ and $a$ presented in \eqref{utility} should be selected according to the type of renewable energy which has an impact on the corresponding price zone.
 In the case of photovoltaic power we consider a yearly average of the installation cost of $1$ MW of the prices available in the market, see e.g. \cite{PV}.
 On the other hand, for the wind power installation cost we consider the invested money on an offshore wind park that is being installed in Sardinia \cite{W}.
 In both cases we adjust for the presence of government incentives for renewable energy installation (usually under the form of tax benefits), therefore we consider around a $40\%$ and a $60 \%$ of the real investment cost $c$ of photovoltaic and wind power, respectively, for our numerical simulation.
 The parameter $a$ is the effective power produced during a representative year: as we consider a yearly scale for simulation, the parameter $a$ will convert our weekly data of produced power into yearly effective produced power.
 Additionally, the $a$ value depends on the type of produced power.
 This information is available e.g. in \cite[Chapter 4]{EFV}.
 The parameter $\rho$ is the discount factor for the electricity market and is the same in the three cases: no impact, photovoltaic and wind power impact.
 The parameter $\theta$ is the effective power that can be produced considering the real installed power of the respective type of energy.
 In the case of the estimated parameters $\kappa$, $\zeta$, $\beta$ and $\sigma$, we choose a value from the $95\%$ confidence interval, based on better heuristic numerical performance simulation criteria.